Lattice-Data/lattice-tools/README.md

 # lattice-tools
-External scripts used to interact with the Lattice Database
+Scripts used by the Lattice data coordination team for single cell data wrangling

 ## Environment configuration